 “Pressure to get the story online is one of the biggest pressures you’ll face,” Kuester said.
 “That digital element is driving today’s newsrooms, but it also has the potential to become the largest driving force in news as we move forward.”

 And it’s not just the existence of the digital landscape that adds pressure – it’s all the avenues it affords.

 “You also have to think about pushing out a story on all your platforms, so not just social media but on your mobile application and then even sending a push notification – which places a bigger emphasis on getting it right the first time, because there are so many avenues to which a correction would have to be issued,” Kuester said.

 The lesson for PR professionals here has to do with their responsibility as proctors of news.
 It can be tempting to think of pitching as just another part of your job, but that ignores your role as a mediator between journalists and the public.
 Give journalists all the information you can upfront, and be certain of its accuracy before hitting send.

 4media group takes pride in its vast offerings surrounding broadcast public relations, but we also realize the lines can become blurry for some stations in what to put on the air after a certain pitch hits their inbox.

-That’s why most of our staff has newsroom experience, and Kuester’s thoughts on pitching sponsored content were informed by his time both in front of, and behind, the camera.
+That’s why most of our staff have newsroom experience, and Kuester’s thoughts on pitching sponsored content were informed by his time both in front of and behind, the camera.

 “It’s important that you establish the very real news draw from the outset,” Kuester said.
 “There has to be an identifiable viewer benefit.
 Stations are willing to engage with media tour opportunities provided it offers a true benefit to their core audience demographics.
 If you can provide something of interest to that demographic, it’s a no-brainer for the station to take your content.”